renskiy/fabricio/examples/db/postgres/master_slave/README.md

 ## Deploy

-`--parallel` option must be specified in all cases or deploy will not start.
-This mode is used to automatically determine current master location.
+`--parallel` option is mandatory for `deploy` command.
+Without this option Fabricio can not automatically detect master node.

 ### From scratch